Agents API Reference¶

 Available Agent Types (5-Agent Architecture):¶

-Core Agents: - "chembl_downloader" - Download and process bioactivity data from ChEMBL database - "gtm_agent" - Unified GTM operations (build, load, density, activity, project) with smart caching - "chemoinformatician" - Comprehensive chemoinformatics (chemotype, clustering, SAR, similarity, QSAR) - "report_generator" - Universal presentation layer for all analysis types - "autoencoder" - Molecular generation via LSTM autoencoders (standalone + GTM-guided)
+Core Agents: - "chembl_downloader" - Download and process bioactivity data from ChEMBL database - "gtm_agent" - Unified GTM operations (build, load, density, activity, project) with smart caching - "chemoinformatician" - Comprehensive chemoinformatics (chemotype, clustering, SAR, similarity, QSAR) - "report_generator" - Universal presentation layer for all analysis types - "molecular_designer" - Small-molecule design via autoencoder and LLM engines - "peptide_designer" - Peptide design via WAE and LLM engines plus latent-space GTM workflows

 Testing/Evaluation: - "robustness_evaluation" - Analyze robustness test results and metrics